Data-driven Modeling of Mach-Zehnder Interferometer-based Optical Matrix Multipliers

 \IEEEPARstart{T}{he} field of artificial intelligence has undergone major changes in the last decade, which can be attributed to the success of deep learning when working with large datasets and advances in computational hardware \cite{Shastri2021}.
 However, as the post-Moore era draws near, conventional computers are not projected to keep up with the increasing demands \cite{Huang2022}.
 Neuromorphic engineering promises to achieve new hardware architectures that match the distributed nature of machine learning (ML) algorithms, leading the way towards faster and more sustainable computation \cite{Shastri2021,Huang2022}.
 Physical implementations of neural networks (NNs) require a very large number of parallel interconnections, which is difficult to realize efficiently using electronics and metal wiring \cite{Nahmias2019}.
 The trade-off between interconnectivity and signal bandwidth limits the processing speed of neuromorphic electronics, which has lead to the investigation of non-CMOS platforms for computation.

 In particular, photonic integrated circuits (PICs) are very suitable for NN implementations, as optical waveguides have significantly higher bandwidths and lower losses compared to metal wires that additionally need to charge or discharge electrically when changing states, increasing energy consumption \cite{Zhou2022}.
 This is critical when implementing the massively-connected linear layers of NNs.
-A large variety of architectures for optical NNs have been proposed, including but not limited to Mach-Zehnder interferometer (MZI) meshes \cite{Shen2017,Marinis2021}, microring weight banks \cite{Tait2017,Ashtiani2022,Zhang2022}, or SOA-based architectures \cite{Shi2022} for dense feedforward neural networks, photonic crossbar arrays \cite{Youngblood2022,Vlieg2022}, and coherent optical neural networks enabled by wavelength division multiplexing \cite{Totovic2022}.
+A large variety of architectures for optical NNs have been proposed, including but not limited to Mach-Zehnder interferometer (MZI) meshes \cite{Shen2017,Marinis2021}, microring weight banks \cite{Tait2017,Ashtiani2022,Zhang2022}, SOA-based architectures \cite{Shi2022}, photonic crossbar arrays \cite{Youngblood2022,Vlieg2022}, and coherent optical neural networks enabled by wavelength division multiplexing \cite{Totovic2022}.